darrell-d/freeze/README.md

 >java -jar freeze.jar  upload /fridge/freezer/ice_cream.7z

-You will be asked to enter your secret key and acess key
+You will be asked to enter your secret key and access key

 *Note* these are stored in plain text at the moment in a .properties file

 To view a list of your files run:
 > java -jar freeze.jar list

+To download a file after getting the archive ID from listing run:
+> java -jar freeze.jar download <ID>

+You need a minimum of 4 characters from the ID

-This process can take up to 4 hours as per Glacier rules.
-If the process is interupted then it must be queued up again.
+All requests can take up to 4 hours per Amazon Glacier rules.
+If the request is interrupted then it must be restarted.

 Coming soon

 - Pick up an interrupted request to list
-- Keep a local results from last file listing
 - allow multiple uploads
 - Upload progress feedback